NetApp/trident/docs/getting-started/deploying-trident.rst

   ./tridentctl -n trident logs

-After addressing the problem, you can clean up the installation and go back to the beginning of this by first running:
+After addressing the problem, you can clean up the installation and go back to the beginning of this step by first running:

 .. code-block:: console